AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ### Experiment Operation

-The two-stage coagulant addition experiment was heavily based on the data generated in one stage addition experiment.
+For one-stage addition experiments, the coagulant dosages ranged from 2.0 to 4.0 mg/L in our research.
+The dosage was increased several times by increasing the coagulant pump speed under the control of ProCoDA.
+The target influent turbidity was kept at 100 NTU by ProCoDA.
+100NTU is much higher than the turbidity of natural water, this kind of high turbidity was used to test the performance of apparatus in extreme events.
+Currently, the humic acid concentration was constant throughout each trial.
+By applying different humic acid concentration between separate trials with same coagulant dosage, the effect of humic acid on flocculation process was tested.
+The desirable effluent turbidity and formation of floc blanket (Fig. 6) was usually observed when using 1.5 mg/L of coagulant or more.
+In the previous semester experiments, coagulant concentrations lower than 1mg/L were proved to be insufficient to reduce the turbidity.
+The two-stage coagulant addition experiment was based on the data generated in one stage addition experiment.
 The total coagulant dosage used for two-stage coagulant addition was the optimal amount found in the one-stage addition experiments.
 Two additional dosages of coagulant were added for comparison by varying +/-0.5 mg/L of the optimal dosage based on the first-stage results.

-For one-stage addition experiments, the coagulant dosages usually ranged from 1.0 to 3.0 mg/L in every circulation of the increment function.
-The dosage was increased several times by increasing the coagulant pump speed under the control of ProCoDA.
-The target influent turbidity was kept at 100 NTU by ProCoDA and the humic acid concentration was constant throughout each trial, it can be varied to study the impact of HA.
-It was found that the desirable effluent turbidity and floc blanket (Fig. 6) was usually generated around 1.5 mg/L of coagulant concentration.
-In the previous semester experiments, 0.5mg/L and 1mg/L coagulant were insufficient to reduce the turbidity of synthetic water efficiently.
-By applying different humic acid concentration between separate trials with same coagulant dosage, the effect of humic acid on flocculation process was tested.

 In the beginning of the semester, HA concentration of 0.8mg/L was used, but there was no floc blanket formation in a majority of trials.
 The humic acid concentration used in the experiment was then decreased to guarantee the formation of floc blanket in every trial.
 Clay synthetic water without humic acid was used in research to compare with HA and clay synthetic water, such that the effect of humic acid on the distance between clay particles could be studied.
 The decision to reduce the HA concentration was based on the interactions between clay and humic acid, which can be revisited in the literature review.
 A series of experiments for two-stage addition were conducted to find the most effective ratio of coagulant allocation between the first and second stage.
 In the future, after generating enough data, the overall particle removal efficiency of one-stage and two-stage addition would be compared.